longbytes/Data-Interview-Questions-Answers/SQL & Database Interview Questions & Answers.md

 * What is ACID, and how does it relate to database transactions?
 * How do you handle duplicate data points in a SQL query?
 * What is data warehousing, and how does it differ from a traditional database?
+* How will you design the data warehouse from scratch if you have new requirements?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
 * Name one major similarity and difference between a WHERE clause and a HAVING clause in SQL.
 (Amazon)
 * Describe what a clustered index and a non-clustered index are.
 Compare and contrast the two.
 (Microsoft)
-* What is the difference between Snowflake vs. Star Schema?
-(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
-* How will you design the data warehouse from scratch if you have new requirements?
-(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
-* What is SCD-2 Type with example?
-(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))

 ## Medium to Hard ##
 * How would you optimize a SQL query to run faster?